-Cohesive soil Fig.1 The wall making method
+Fig.1 The wall making method

-Wall of cohesive soil formed by the wall making method (Impervious zone) Fig.2 Schematic diagram of the small-scale reservoir with the concept in which Bhutanese traditional techniques is actively utilized earth fill structures, in the construction of reservoirs with a modern design concept, bodies of the reservoir have often been designed with a couple of zones of earth materials [6] which have high strength (for pervious zone) or low permeability (for impervious zone).
-In the construction of such zoned bodies of the reservoir, the stone masonry work seemed applicable to the construction of pervious zone because stone masonry has a stable structure.
-On the other hand, the permeability of the wall of cohesive soil formed by the wall making method would be small, so this technique may be applied to the construction of impervious zone.
-The design and construction techniques for small-scale Bhutanese traditional reservoirs in which techniques are actively utilized should be developed for sustainable agricultural production in KB.
-Fig.2 shows the schematic diagram of the reservoir for
+Wall of cohesive soil formed by the wall making method (Impervious zone)

+Fig.2 Schematic diagram of the small-scale reservoir with the concept in which Bhutanese traditional techniques is actively utilized earth fill structures, in the construction of reservoirs with a modern design concept, bodies of the reservoir have often been designed with a couple of zones of earth materials [6] which have high strength (for the pervious zone) or low permeability (for impervious zone).
+In the construction of such zoned bodies of the reservoir, the stone masonry work seemed applicable to the construction of the pervious zone because stone masonry has a stable structure.
+On the other hand, the permeability of the wall of cohesive soil formed by the wall making method would be small, so this technique may be applied to the construction of the impervious zone.
+The design and construction techniques for smallscale reservoirs in which Bhutanese traditional techniques are actively utilized should be developed for sustainable agricultural production in KB.
+Fig.2 shows a schematic diagram of the reservoir for irrigation of agricultural lands in the stepped terrain with the concept mentioned above.